-Ambulatory Withdrawal Management (WM) without Extended On-Site Monitoring is an organized outpatient service that provides medically supervised evaluation, withdrawal management, and referral in a licensed facility.
-Services are provided in regularly scheduled sessions to be delivered under a defined set of policies and procedures or medical protocols.

-This is an American Society of Addiction Medicine (ASAM) Criteria, Third Edition Level 1 WM service for a Member who is assessed to be at minimal risk of severe withdrawal, free of severe physical and psychiatric complications, and can be safely managed at this level.
+Ambulatory Withdrawal Management with Extended On-Site Monitoring is an organized outpatient service that provides medically supervised evaluation, withdrawal management, and referral in a licensed facility.
+Services are provided in regularly scheduled sessions and should be delivered under a defined set of policies, procedures or medical protocols.
+This American Society of Addiction Medicine (ASAM) Criteria, Third Edition Level 2 WM service is for a Member who is assessed to be at moderate risk of severe withdrawal, free of severe physical and psychiatric complications and would safely respond to several hours of monitoring, medication, and treatment.
 These services are designed to treat the Member's level of clinical severity and to achieve safe and comfortable withdrawal from alcohol and other substances to effectively facilitate the Member's transition into ongoing treatment and recovery.